Skip to Content

 Get your hearing checked – It’s quick, free, and worth it

-If any of this sounds familiar, it might be time to consider a hearing test.
-The good news is that it’s simple, non-invasive, and increasingly accessible.
+If any of this is familiar, it might be time to consider a hearing test.
+The good news is that it’s simple, non-invasive, and accessible.
 Getting a hearing test near you can take just 30 minutes and may be available for free through local audiologists.

 An audiologist can help determine whether the issue is related to hearing loss, and if so, how mild or advanced it may be.